viking-sudo-rm/personal-website/content/misc.md

 Other fun facts about me:

 * I am a definitively average cook, but (thanks to my grandma) I can make [pierogi](https://en.wikipedia.org/wiki/Pierogi).
 * I used to compete in table tennis.
+I also used to play baseball.

 Here's some random stuff that I've written over the years, in no particular order.